 - K-Math Homeschool Kit: Less than $176, includes a one-year membership

-- Printed Teachers Guides and other optional materials available
+- Printed Teachers Guides and other optional materials are available

 Will Starfall ship worldwide or domestically?